Revolutionary Communist League (Mandatory Palestine)

-The Revolutionary Communist League (RCL) or HaLiga Kommunistit HaMahapchanit was a Trotskyist party in Mandatory Palestine in the late 1930s and 1940s.
+The Revolutionary Communist League (RCL) or HaLiga Kommunistit HaMahapchanit (also described as the Brit Kommunistim Mahapchanin) was a Trotskyist organisation in Mandatory Palestine in the late 1930s and 1940s, described in contemporary and later accounts as the Palestinian section of the Fourth International.

-It was built out of three components: exiled German Jewish members of Heinrich Brandler’s KPO (Communist Party Opposition – which emerged from the Right Opposition within the Comintern) who became supporters of the International Left Opposition; youth in the Hugim Marxistiim (Marxist Circles), the youth section of a wing of Left Poale Zion, which at the time was linked to the 'centrist' London Bureau; and elements coming from the left Zionist kibbutz movement, Hashomer Hatzair, which was also linked to the London Bureau.
-Later, in the 1940s, they were joined by Jabra Nicola, an Arab Communist who broke with the Palestine Communist Party over the Molotov–Ribbentrop pact.
+The organisation is described as having been built out of three main components: (1) exiled German Jewish former members of Heinrich Brandler’s KPO (Communist Party Opposition) who moved toward Trotskyist politics after emigrating to Palestine; (2) youth from the Chugim Marxistiim (Marxist Circles), linked to a wing of Poale Zion; and (3) elements from the left-Zionist kibbutz movement Hashomer Hatzair.
+Later accounts state that in the 1940s the group was joined by Jabra Nicola, an Arab communist activist who broke with Stalinism after the Molotov-Ribbentrop pact.